DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 The Data One model is considerably simpler than the DCC model, and consists of 8 sequential, but continuous, stages:

->_Plan:_ description of the data that will be compiled, and how the data will be managed and made accessible throughout its lifetime
+>_Plan:_ description of the data that will be compiled, and how the data will be managed and made accessible throughout its lifetime<br>
-_Collect:_ observations are made either by hand or with sensors or other instruments and the data are placed a into digital form
+_Collect:_ observations are made either by hand or with sensors or other instruments and the data are placed a into digital form<br>
-_Assure:_ the quality of the data are assured through checks and inspections _Describe:_data are accurately and thoroughly described using the appropriate metadata standards
+_Assure:_ the quality of the data are assured through checks and inspections<br>
+_Describe:_ data are accurately and thoroughly described using the appropriate metadata standards<br>
-_Preserve:_ data are submitted to an appropriate long-term archive (i.e. data center) _Discover:_ potentially useful data are located and obtained, along with the relevant information about the data (metadata) _Integrate:_ data from disparate sources are combined to form one homogeneous set of data that can be readily analyzed _Analyze:_ data are analyzed
+_Preserve:_ data are submitted to an appropriate long-term archive (i.e. data center)<br>
+_Discover:_ potentially useful data are located and obtained, along with the relevant information about the data (metadata)<br>
+_Integrate:_ data from disparate sources are combined to form one homogeneous set of data that can be readily analyzed<br>
+_Analyze:_ data are analyzed

 (From the DataOne Best Practices Primer)